 Dr. Sifuentez is currently an Assistant Professor of Student Affairs Administration Master’s Program and teaches in the Educational Leadership Program.
-Dr. Sifuentez is the daughter of immigrant farmworkers and her time in the fields with her family is where she saw firsthand injustices.
+Dr. Sifuentez grew up in Eastern Oregon and is the daughter of immigrant farmworkers and her time in the fields with her family is where she saw firsthand injustices.

 She attended the University of Oregon (UO) where her work on changing institutions of higher education began.
 After graduating from UO, she worked as an organizer for the Oregon Student Association seeking to increase access and affordability to post-secondary institutions for all Oregonians.
 Before entering her graduate studies, she worked for Portland Jobs with Justice.
 During her graduate studies, Dr. Sifuentez worked in various roles from orientation to student civic engagement and leadership.
 Prior to finishing her doctoral degree, she worked for the Higher Education Resource Services (HERS) as a research assistant.
 In this role, she utilized her experiences in higher education research, assessment, and program evaluation.